NCSU-Libraries/lentil/README.md

 ## Installation

-lentil has been tested under Ruby 2.2.x through 2.3.x.
+lentil requires Ruby 2.3.1 or greater.

 ### Create a new Rails app with Rails 4.2.x